ramanan-b-r/Image_Compressor/README.md

 - Lower quality  --> Smaller file size but image quality is lower.

 # Notes
--The images *have* to be stored in a folder
+- The images *have* to be stored in a folder
--In my testing anything above 85 for the quality should be good and will allow you to preserve the quality ff the image while at the same time not making the file size too big.(your mileage may vary)
+- In my testing anything above 85 for the quality should be good and will allow you to preserve the quality ff the image while at the same time not making the file size too big.(your mileage may vary)
+- For more information regarding image compression using OpenCV  --> https://www.opencvhelp.org/tutorials/advanced/image-compression/

 #Libraries used
-OpenCV
+- OpenCV
-CustomTkinter
+- CustomTkinter
+- PIL

+#